rocky-linux/documentation/docs/books/incus_server/08-snapshots.md

 !!! warning

-    You should always delete snapshots with the container running.
+    You should permanently delete snapshots while the container is running.
 Why?
-Well the _incus delete_ command also works to delete the entire container.
-If we had accidentally hit enter after "ubuntu-test" in the command above, AND, if the container was stopped, the container would be deleted.
-No warning is given, it simply does what you ask.
+Well, the _incus delete_ command also works to delete the entire container.
+If we accidentally hit enter after "ubuntu-test" in the command above, AND if the container was stopped, the container would be deleted.
+I just wanted to let you know that no warning is given.
+It simply does what you ask.

     If the container is running, however, you will get this message: